 Scan the barcode below.
 Listen for multiple beeps.
 If you don’t hear any, try scanning from different angles, and/or from 1-2 feet away.

-This barcode resets the device to factory settings and HID mode.
-When scanned successfully, the device will automatically turn off.
+This barcode sets the device to HID mode, resets to factory settings, and turns the device off.

 5. Enable iOS mode

 Skip this step if you're pairing this scanner with your computer, such as for an inventory audit.

 Press the small button on the scanner to turn it back on, then scan the barcode below.

 As before, vary the distance and angle you scan from until you hear multiple beeps (this time the scanner will not turn off).

 This barcode activates iOS mode, which is required for proper functionality with the iPad.

 On your iPad, go back to Settings> Bluetooth.
 If you turned Bluetooth off earlier, turn it on again now.